couchbaselabs/ansible-couchbase-server/examples/README_VAGRANT.md

 ## Works with Ansible Galaxy

-This role is designed to be installed via the `ansible-galaxy` command in addition to being directly run from the git repository.
+This role was designed for installation via the `ansible-galaxy` command, and can also be directly run from the git repository.

 You should install it like this: